 Bad Urach

-Bad Urach at the foot of the Alb is a spa town with fantastic hiking trails, healing springs, historical buildings, such as Urach Residential Palace (Residenzschloss Urach) at the edge of the Swabian Alps.
-The palace is the only remaining late Medieval residential palace in the Württemberg region.
-Its Goldener Saal (golden hall) bears the coat of arms of Count Eberhard im Bart.
-A stroll through the centre of town, we admired many timbered buildings from the 15th and 16th centuries.
+Bad Urach, located at the foot of the Alb, is a delightful spa town with hiking trails, and therapeutic springs.
+And, the historical gems like the Urach Residential Palace (Residenzschloss Urach) is on the fringes of the Swabian Alps.
+This palace stands as the sole surviving late Medieval residential palace in the Württemberg region, with its magnificent Goldener Saal (golden hall) proudly displaying the coat of arms of Count Eberhard im Bart.
+As we headed towards the town centre, we couldn’t help but admire the many timbered buildings dating back to the 15th and 16th centuries.

 Hohenneuffen Fortress Ruins (Burg Hohen Neuffen)

-High above the town of Neuffen, the fortress offers a breathtaking view of the enchanting landscape of Württemberg.
-The Hohenneuffen fortress was never conquered during its period of military use.
-In addition to its military function, the Hohenneuffen fortress also served as a prison.
+Atop high above Neuffen, the fortress offers a stunning vista of Württemberg’s enchanting landscape.
+Throughout its military tenure, the Hohenneuffen fortress withstood all attempts at conquest, showcasing its indomitable strength.
+In addition to its military role, the fortress also served as a prison.

 Tips for a vacation in the Swabian Alb